arkapatra31/GenAI/README.md

-# genAI
+# GenAI
-GenAI starter growing with more implementation
+Starting GenAI and implementing the same from scratch

+### LangChain
+Implemented LangChain Library for Python